-- Mutual understanding and contact between individuals, groups, communities, organisations and institutions have an important role in the elimination of barriers of 15. suspicion, in the creation of mutual trust and in the building of confidence and should be further promoted.
+- 15. Mutual understanding and contact between individuals, groups, communities, organisations and institutions have an important role in the elimination of barriers of suspicion, in the creation of mutual trust and in the building of confidence and should be further promoted.
 Education will have a particularly significant function in this regard.
-Integrated education must be facilitated and encouraged - while remaining on a basis of choice - with greater emphasis and resources devoted to mutual understanding programmes in schools, [including the teaching of Irish history and access to the Irish language,] throughout Ireland. - New arrangements must also incorporate a strong European dimension.
-In the face of changes in the character and nature of the European Union which will have profound 16. implications for its member states and regions, new approaches will be required to address the common challenges and opportunities which these developments hold for both parts of the island and for Ircland and Britain as partners in Europe. - Each of the foregoing principles and requirements would apply and have equal validity in all constitutional situations, and under all of the institutional frameworks, which may be 17. envisaged.
+Integrated education must be facilitated and encouraged while remaining on a basis of choice with greater emphasis and resources devoted to mutual understanding programmes in schools throughout heland. - New arrangements must also incorporate a strong European dimension.
+In the face of changes in the character and nature of the European Union which will have profound implications for its member states and regions, new approaches will be required to address the common challenges and opportunities which these developments hold for both parts of the island and for Ireland and Britain as partners in Europe. - 17.
+Each of the foregoing principles and requirements would apply and have equal validity in all constitutional situations, and under all of the institutional frameworks, which may be envisored